 Run by Hong Kong celebrity and now master baker Joyce Cheng, Homie has earned itself a well-deserved cult following.
 The flavours are innovative in taste and in name, from the malt cookie topped with Maltesers (Ctrl Malt Del) and the smores cookie with a graham cracker base (Band Camp) to the dark chocolate salted caramel cookie (Ricky James).
 Homie Cookies often organises pop-ups around town with new flavours like Earl Grey with custard and dark chocolate with peanut butter, but it’s best to order a big batch online. $25; homiecookies.oddle.me.

-Tai Tai Pie Pies may be synonymous with awesome pies but the cookies shouldn’t be overlooked.
-Sadly, there is no cookie pie, but the Sinfully Chocolate Chip is delectably chewy and you can also opt for a version with walnuts for some added bite.
+Tai Tai Pie Pies may be synonymous with awesome pies but its cookies shouldn’t be overlooked.
+Sadly, there is no cookie pie.
+But the Sinfully Chocolate Chip is delectably chewy and you can also opt for a version with walnuts for added bite.
 The semi-sweet chocolate ensures these cookies aren’t overly rich while still remaining devilishly moreish.
 The cookies can be ordered online and picked up from the counter at The Great Food Hall in Pacific Place or direct from the Fo Tan bakery.
 Milk at the ready!
-From $120 for 12.
+From $126 for 12.